chromice/ae/README.md

+> Looking for a different version?
+Try [this branch](https://github.com/chromice/ae/tree/deadend-1.0).

 # æ – minimalist PHP toolkit

 æ (pronounced "ash") is a collection of loosely coupled PHP libraries for request routing, response caching, templating, form validation, image manipulation, database operations, and easy debugging and profiling.